Mimerme/Cheatsheet/README.md

 - `<file type>` : all files associated with this type will be loaded with this binary
 - `<binary location>` : the location of the binary.
 If the binary is loacted in your `PATH` you should also be fine
 - `bin` : indicates that this line contains a binary.
-You __MUST__ have this exact wording & case in order for _Cheatsheet_ to properly distinguish between binaries and files.
+You __MUST__ have this exact wording & lowercase in order for _Cheatsheet_ to properly distinguish between binaries and files.
-___

-### Control Flow

-1) _Cheatsheet_ starts off detecting what command you just ran
-     - _Cheatsheet_ doesn't actually parse the entire command, instead it only parses the first letter.
-So just typing `a` instead of `add` works just as well.
-2) _Cheatsheet_ then splits the `.sheets` file buffer at the newlines, and then parses each line
-     - DOS/Windows line endings are not supported
-3) It first tries to find the first instance of the `<file ID>`.
-4) After finding the first instance of `<file ID>` it then checks for the `<file type>`.
-It then tries to find the first instance of `<file type>` that also contains `bin` as the term after the second colon
-5) Upon finding the binary it then executes the following command

-`<binary location> <file location>`

-__NOTE: that when executing the command the two values are simply appended together with a space in between.
-This means that `<file location>` doesn't actually have to be the file location, it can be any aditional parameters that you wish to pass to the binary.__

-__ADDITIONAL NOTE: `<binary location>` can also be located in your PATH, it doesn't neceissarly have to be the actual binary location__

-___

 <a name="Build"/>